wso2/docs-is/en/docs/references/concepts/authorization/authorization-code-grant.md

 # Authorization Code Grant Type

 The authorization code grant type is optimized for [confidential clients](../client-types/#confidential-clients).
-It provides a few important security benefits such as;
+It provides a few important security benefits.

 - It can authenticate the client.